Who we are

 12.3 The RCVS has produced detailed guidance on informed consent.
 This includes guidance on written/oral consent; contractual relationships; establishing who the client is; confirming the client has understood what has been said; mental incapacity; dealing with young persons and children; and, consent forms.

 12.4 In situations where another veterinary surgeon becomes involved in the treatment of an animal, for instance, with a referral or transfer to a dedicated out-of-hours provider, the referring veterinary surgeon should ensure that consent is obtained from the client for the referral.
+For further information about referrals and the transfer of personal data, please see here.
 Once the animal has been transferred to the second practice, consent for procedures subsequently carried out is a matter for the second practice.

 Disease surveillance schemes and the re-use of samples